June 24, 2026

-In this article, we will look at these two ecommerce platforms - Amazon vs Shopify side by side to help you decide which is best for your ecommerce business.
+In this ePlaybooks guide, we'll compare Shopify and Amazon side by side to help you determine which platform is better for scaling your business.

 What is the Amazon marketplace?